Validating SSH Fingerprints

 Veeam Backup & Replication treats fingerprints of Linux VMs and Linux hosts differently:

-When you enable the Add unknown hosts to the list manually (more secure) option in Veeam Backup & Replication settings, Linux-based computers whose fingerprints are not stored in the Veeam Backup & Replication database or the known_hosts file become unable to communicate to the Veeam backup server.
-During discovery, Veeam Backup & Replication puts such computers to the Untrusted protection group.
+When you enable the Add unknown hosts to the list manually (more secure) option in Veeam Backup & Replication settings, Linux-based machines whose fingerprints are not stored in the Veeam Backup & Replication database or the known_hosts file become unable to communicate to the Veeam backup server.
+During discovery, Veeam Backup & Replication puts such machines to the Untrusted node.
 To start managing an untrusted computer, you need to validate its fingerprint manually in the Veeam Backup & Replication console.

 To validate the SSH fingerprint: